 Local participation is crucial to identifying the locations most used for contact recreation.
-The TCEQ is informing the public about this project through the local Arroyo Colorado Watershed Partnership Steering Committee, at other public meetings, and with notices in print and electronic media.
-All meetings about the project are open to everyone.
+The TCEQ informed the public about this project through the local Arroyo Colorado Watershed Partnership Steering Committee, at other public meetings, and with notices in print and electronic media.
+All meetings about the project were open to everyone.

 - July 22, 2010